 Our Communities: Harlem & The Bronx

 Harlem is also one of the poorest communities in New York City.
 Low-income and minority residents in Harlem have a critical need for a medical home.
-Community residents generally self-report poorer health status and more frequent mental distress when compared to New York City as a whole.
 Residents are also more likely to go without needed care and prescription medications.
 Other indicators of inadequate primary care access are presented here:

 |Percent of adults receiving Medicaid